camunda/camunda-docs/versioned_docs/version-8.3/self-managed/identity/user-guide/roles/add-assign-permission.md

 [roles](/self-managed/identity/user-guide/roles/add-assign-role.md).

 :::note
-You can create permissions for your own APIs for granular access control.
+You can create permissions for granular access control over your APIs.
 Permissions granted to a user or M2M application are added to the `permissions.{audience}` claim of the access token.
 :::

 In this guide, we will show you how to use Identity to add and assign a permission to a role.